albertony/vss/shadowrun/README.md

 #### Setting process environment variables

-Support for setting environment variables directly into the process instead of having to go via generated batch file, given by the `-script` option, containing `SET` statements.
+Support for setting environment variables directly into the process instead of having to go via generated batch file containing `SET` statements, given by the `-script` option.

 #### Automatically mounting